 3. Look for excellent personal and professional fits.
 Your business growth might demand more hands on deck, but you shouldn’t expand at the cost of morale.
 When staffing during unexpected growth, look for people who have the talent and temperament to carry you through the surge.

 People who are qualified for open roles and good cultural fits will stand a better chance of being long-term, productive additions to your organization.
-At Integrity Staffing Solutions, culture is such a high priority internally and with our clients that we prominently feature it in our recruitment process outsourcing solution.
+At Integrity Staffing Solutions, culture is such a high priority internally and with our clients that we prominently feature it in our Recruitment Process Outsourcing (RPO) and Direct Hire staffing solutions.
 When learning how to handle sudden business growth, never forget how much people matter.

 4. Prioritize engagement and safety.
 Motivated employees who feel protected typically perform to the best of their abilities.
 In the wake of the coronavirus, however, employee engagement and safety matter even more.